kellymacdev/yellow-dev-project/README.md

 ### 2. Backend Validation (Authoritative)
 All critical validation is enforced server-side using Django’s form and model validation mechanisms.
 Includes:
-- Django Form/ModelForm validation including file presence and association checks (see Validation Rules)
+- Django Form/ModelForm validation including file presence and association checks (see [Backend validation rules](#backend-django-form-level-validation-authoratative))
-- Field-level validators (e.g. MinValueValidator)
+- Field-level validators (e.g. MinValueValidator) (see [Model Field validation rules](#model-field-validation))
-- Database constraints (e.g. uniqueness on ID numbers and phone models) and foreign key integrity enforcement (see Validation Rules)
+- Database constraints (e.g. uniqueness on ID numbers and phone models) and foreign key integrity enforcement (see [Database integrity rules](#database-level-integrity))

 No application state is trusted unless it has passed backend validation.